dasch-swiss/dsp-metadata-gui/docs/tabs_overview.md

 field, right to it there are the fields to enter information.

 On the right hand of the window there are buttons with a question mark.
-If you click this button a small window opens with a brief explanation and an example for the field it is attached to.
+If you click this button a small window opens the "Help" with a brief explanation and an example for the field it is attached to.

 ## Differences